top of page

 As she recalled the answer, her mother called again and she went away, heaving a sigh of relief.

-She was reveling in the parachute ride-- the clouds smiling at her, birds flying by, her father singing a medley and she, seeping in the vicarious pleasure in full measure.
+She was reveling in the parachute ride—the clouds smiling at her, birds flying by, her father singing a medley, and she, soaking in the vicarious pleasure in full measure.

 "Now we can revise the tables here, Kimo," he gave a wry smile as he uttered those words.

-There was suddenly a lot of noise and commotion; her blurred vision was now more obscure, and with a fluttering sound, down came the parachute.
+There was suddenly a lot of noise and commotion; her blurred vision was now even more obscured, and with a fluttering sound, the parachute came down.
 She thumped onto the ground and woke up from sleep.
 There was no Suri around her.

 She never knew her mathematics teacher was Suri's father.
 Was he?

-She was still in the boat, her head rested on her father's right shoulder.
+She was still in the boat, her head resting on her father's right shoulder.
 She had fallen asleep soon after she embarked on it.

 comes to my mind